Entries Tagged as 'Weaving'

 I got busy winding:

 442 ends at 6 yards each.
 That’s a lot of yarn.
 After having measured out 350 ends, counting them into 50 end bundles, I finally figured an easier way of counting.
 I pulled out one of them clickers I used to use for knitting and held that while I wound on.
 As I turned the peg at the end, I’d click.
 The last 92 ends went far faster that way.
 Hopefully I’ll remember this approach the next time.
-No. I did not dress the loom yet
+No. I did not dress the loom yet 🙂 That’s a monster for another day.
+I’m weaving a pattern that I got from Webs.
+It has been sitting around in the box long enough that I can’t remember what the weft color is!
+I think it might be a cranberry red, but I wouldn’t put money on that.

-So now I’m going to kick back, fold some laundry and watch the Sox hopefully take ONE from the Evil Empire.
-Hope you all had a good day.
+So now I’m going to kick back, fold some laundry and watch the Sox hopefully take ONE from the Evil Empire. Â Hope you all had a good day.

-Re-entry was tough.
-There’s no getting around that.
-Didn’t help that it snowed within the first week back and we won’t even talk about what happened this week!
-All I can say is thank goodness for being able to work remotely.
-Ugh.
-The kids might be relieved to go back to school tomorrow as they get out of the trash the room/clean it cycle.
-They are currently cleaning their rooms under threat of garbage pail currently.
+Re-entry was tough. Â There’s no getting around that. Â Didn’t help that it snowed within the first week back and we won’t even talk about what happened this week! Â All I can say is thank goodness for being able to work remotely. Â Ugh. Â The kids might be relieved to go back to school tomorrow as they get out of the trash the room/clean it cycle. Â They are currently cleaning their rooms under threat of garbage pail currently.

 I had a couple of inquiries into the status of the foot.
 It is much better.
 I think partially because it had time to heal, but also because I’ve chosen to ignore it.
 Didn’t have much of an option on the cruise as our cabin was way in the bow of the boat and everything else was way in the stern.
 There was a 1000ft walk to get just about anything.
 I wore sneakers and just took it easy.
-The hardest walking was on the beach, but it was a worthy suffering
+The hardest walking was on the beach, but it was a worthy suffering 😉 We’re back to the point where the old right ankle is the more painful, so yes, life is back to normal now.

 Yesterday, while the kids did this: